robertsLando/node-red-contrib-m-bus/README.md

 * *mbScan*: when the scan starts

-### mbus-reader
+### mbus-out

-This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete` and `mbDeviceUpdated` events with data in the payload and event name in `msg.topic` property
+This node will subscribe to a M-Bus client events and will output messages on `mbScanComplete` and `mbDeviceUpdated` events with data in `msg.payload` and the event name in `msg.topic`.

 # Authors